geom_alluvium receives a dataset of the horizontal (x) and vertical (y,

 following aesthetics (required aesthetics are in bold):

-setting these aesthetics in vignette("ggplot2-specs", package = "ggplot2")
+setting these aesthetics in vignette("ggplot2-specs", package = "ggplot2").

 Curves

-render flows between lodes as
+By default, geom_alluvium() and geom_flow() render flows between lodes as

 filled regions between parallel x-splines.
 These graphical elements,

-generated using grid::xsplineGrob()
+generated using grid::xsplineGrob(), are

 quick to render and clear to read, but users may prefer plots that use